 1. Using a PEO to Find Small Business Health Insurance

 Professional employer organizations (PEOs) are third-party organizations to which companies can outsource internal HR functions, such as managing payroll and administering employee benefits.
 For small businesses with fewer than 50 employees, PEOs can be an especially attractive option when it comes to securing small business insurance for employees.
-PEOs can help small businesses gain access to competitive health insurance plan rates normally reserved for larger companies.
+PEOs may help small businesses gain access to competitive health insurance plan rates normally reserved for larger companies.
+However, it is important to understand the cons of using PEO:

 2. Using an Insurance Broker or Agent to Find Healthcare

-Although using an insurance broker usually costs more than contracting with a PEO, brokers and agents may be a better option for some companies – particularly fast-growing businesses that are nearing the 50-plus personnel mark.
+Using an insurance broker costs less than contracting with a PEO, brokers, and agents may be a better option for some companies – particularly fast-growing businesses that are nearing the 50-plus personnel mark.
+Agents/Broker commissions are included in the premiums you pay, it is simply a pass-through.
+You are going to pay the same premium regardless if you use a professional agent/broker.

 Considering our shifting healthcare policy landscape and changing regulations within the insurance industry, brokers and agents are especially useful in helping small business owners understand and identify their best coverage options.
-Even if PEOs offer more comprehensive services than insurance brokers do, hiring a broker is often the fastest and easiest way to find a good health insurance plan quickly, and at the best price possible.
+Many agents/brokers provide the same comprehensive services as a PEO.
+Hiring a broker is often the fastest and easiest way to find a good health insurance plan quickly, and at the best price possible.

 There are plenty of compelling reasons to work with a broker when you’re looking for health insurance.
-They can help you with the mountains of paperwork, make sure your business is compliant with all relevant laws, ensure you land on plans with the most up-to-date policies, and help with implementation and renewals.
-Because it doesn’t cost anything to meet with a broker – they usually can get quotes from several insurance providers, free of charge – using a health insurance broker can help company founders begin the process of finding insurance for their employees.
+They can help you with the mountains of paperwork, make sure your business is compliant with all relevant laws, ensure you land on plans with the most up-to-date policies and help with implementation and renewals.
+Because it doesn’t cost anything to meet with a broker – they can get quotes from several insurance providers, free of charge – using a health insurance broker can help company founders begin the process of finding insurance for their employees.
+Important to know that agents/brokers are required to carry ‘errors and omission’ insurance, continuing education and must be licensed in the respective states in which they do business.

 Where to Shop for Small Business Insurance